hylinz/trivia-masters/README.md

   - As an admin, I want to add, edit, or delete trivia questions so that I can keep the game content updated.
   - **Technologies**:
     - Backend: ASP.NET Core MVC
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - API endpoints for CRUD operations on questions.
-    - React UI for admin question management.
+    - Build a question management page in Next.js.

 - [ ] **View Statistics**
   - As an admin, I want to view player statistics and game data so that I can analyze performance trends.
   - **Technologies**:
     - Backend: ASP.NET Core MVC
-    - Frontend: React
+    - Frontend: Next.js
   - **Tasks**:
     - Build a statistics API.
-    - Develop an admin dashboard in React.
+    - Develop an admin dashboard in Next.js.

 ---

 ## 7. Deployment
 ### Goal: Deploy the application to be accessible online.

-- [ ] **Backend Hosting**
+- [ ] **Backend Deployment**
-  - As a developer, I want to host the C# backend on Azure so that users can access the API.
+  - As a developer, I want to package the backend in a Docker container and deploy it to AWS ECS so that it is scalable and reliable.
-  - **Technologies**: Azure App Service, Docker (optional)
+  - **Technologies**: Docker, AWS ECS, AWS RDS (SQL Server).

-- [ ] **Frontend Hosting**
+- [ ] **Frontend Deployment**
-  - As a developer, I want to host the React frontend on Vercel or Netlify so that users can access the game in their browser.
+  - As a developer, I want to package the Next.js frontend in a Docker container and deploy it to AWS ECS so that it is accessible to users globally.
-  - **Technologies**: Vercel, Netlify
+  - **Technologies**: Docker, AWS ECS, AWS S3/CloudFront (for assets).

 ---